 December 31,

-2020 2019
+2 2021 2020

-Deferred tax assets, net \$ 28.5 \$ 28.2
+Deferred tax assets, net \$ 38.3 \$ 28.5

-Deferred tax liabilities, net (86.4) (99.5)
+Deferred tax liabilities, net (53.7) (86.4)

-Net deferred tax (liabilities) assets \$ (57.9) \$ (71.3)
+Net deferred tax (liabilities) assets \$ (15.4) \$ (57.9)

-Based on available evidence, management believes it is not more-likely-than-not that \$49.9 million U.S. and Israel deferred tax assets will be fully realizable.
+Based on available evidence, management believes it is not more-likely-than-not that \$53.8 million U.S. and Israel deferred tax assets will be fully realizable.
 Accordingly, in those jurisdictions, the Company has recorded a valuation allowance against these assets.
 The Company regularly reviews the deferred tax assets for recoverability based on all of the available positive and negative evidence, with a focus on historical taxable income, projected future taxable income, the expected timing of the reversals of existing taxable temporary differences and tax planning strategies by jurisdiction.

-The Company previously considered the earnings in all its non-U.S. subsidiaries to be indefinitely reinvested and accordingly, recorded no deferred income taxes associated with such earnings.
-During the second quarter of 2019, the Company reevaluated its historic assertion and no longer consider the earnings of certain of its non-U.S. subsidiaries to be indefinitely reinvested since the cash generated from some of the foreign subsidiaries will be used to service the long-term debt in the U.S. As a result of the change in assertion, the impact of a repatriation of the undistributed earnings resulted in recording a deferred tax liability consisting of potential withholding and distribution taxes of \$41.7 million as of December
+The Company previously considered the earnings of certain of its non-U.S. subsidiaries to not be indefinitely reinvested since the cash generated from some of the foreign subsidiaries would be used to service the long-term debt in the U.S. As a result of this assertion, the impact of a repatriation of the undistributed earnings resulted in recording a deferred tax liability consisting of potential withholding and distribution taxes of \$41.7 million as of December 31, 2019.

-31, 2019.
 For the year ended December 31, 2020, the Company accrued an additional \$4.5 million of deferred tax liability.
 Such deferred taxes were recognized as tax expense.
-The change in assertion relates both retroactively, to historical earnings as well as prospectively to future earnings in some of the Company's non-U.S. subsidiaries.
-For certain of the Company's non-U.S. subsidiaries, for which the Company asserts that the undistributed earnings will be indefinitely reinvested, determination of the amount of any deferred income or withholding tax liability on these earnings is not practicable because of the complexities of the hypothetical calculation.
+As a result of the changes to the Credit Agreement, primarily a reduction in the interest rate, in addition to other considerations, the Company has reevaluated its assertion and now considers the earnings of all its non-U.S. subsidiaries to be indefinitely reinvested.
+For the year ended December 31, 2021, the Company reversed the previously accrued deferred tax liability and recognized \$46.2 million of tax benefit.
+As of December 31, 2021, the Company asserts that the undistributed earnings of its non-U.S. subsidiaries will be indefinitely reinvested, and determination of the amount of any deferred income or withholding tax liability on these earnings is not practicable because of the complexities of the hypothetical calculation.